hjiang895/Huffman-Coding/README.md

 ### `buildHuffmanTree()` in `Huff.java`
 Next implement the `buildHuffmanTree()` method in `Huff.java`.
 I've created a `PriorityQueue` of `HuffTree` objects for you. (*You SHOULD NOT write your own priority queue implementation.
 You can read about Java's `PriorityQueue` class [here](https://docs.oracle.com/javase/8/docs/api/java/util/PriorityQueue.html)*) You will need to populate the `PriorityQueue` with one `HuffTree` per character, as follows.

 For each character key in your `TreeMap`, create a `HuffTree` instance.
-Initially, the `top` of each `HuffTree` will point at a `Node` that has null pointers for its right child and left child, and has the `character` variable set to the character and the `weight` variable set to the frequency of that character.
+Initially, the `top` of each `HuffTree` will be a `Node` that has null pointers for its right child and left child, and has the `character` variable set to the character and the `weight` variable set to the frequency of that character.
 Add each new `HuffTree` you create to the `PriorityQueue` using the `add()` method.

 You will now have a `PriorityQueue` with one `HuffTree` for each character.
 While there is more than one `HuffTree` in the `PriorityQueue`, follow this procedure to iteratively merge `HuffTree` objects into a single HuffmanTree: (1) create a new empty `HuffTree` object, called `t3`; (2) use the `poll()` method in `PriorityQueue` to get the two `HuffTree`s with the smallest weights, `t1` and `t2`.
 Call `mergeTrees()` on `t3` with the first argument as `t1` and the second argument as `t2`.
 Add `t3` to the `PriorityQueue` using `add()`.